-In this guide, Note, Important, and See also are used as follows:
+In this guide, Note, Important, and Related Information are used as follows:

-Note: Used when the information given is important, but not related to the data loss and damage to the system and machine.
+Used when the information given is important, but not related to the data loss and damage to the system and machine.

+Important:

-Important: Used when the information given is necessary to avoid the data loss and damage to the system and machine.
+Used when the information given is necessary to avoid the data loss and damage to the system and machine.